JagmohanP/assignment/country-service-app/README.md

 With country-service running on default 8080 port, Swagger UI can be accessed at http://localhost:8080/country-service/swagger-ui/index.html

 ## Application monitoring
 country-service application exposes some actuator endpoints  to monitor the application status.
+It can be accessed at

 `http://<host>:<port>/country-service/actuator/`

-With country-service running on default 8080 port, below is a set of end points to monitor application.
+With country-service running on default 8080 port, below is a set of actuator endpoints.

 | ID        | URL                                                      | Details                                                         |
 |-----------|----------------------------------------------------------|-----------------------------------------------------------------|